Measles Information

 Non-hormonal Treatments

-Over-the-counter vaginal lubricants can sometimes help address pain or dryness with intercourse, but many lubricants don't restore natural lubrication or vaginal elasticity.
-Some over-the-counter vaginal moisturizers can help with natural lubrication, but may not improve elasticity.
+Over-the-counter vaginal lubricants can sometimes help address pain or dryness with intercourse.
+However, many lubricants don't restore natural lubrication or vaginal elasticity.

-While there are a number of prescription treatments available to help manage GSM, CO2 laser treatment performed by a gynecologist is a safe and effective non-hormonal treatment to restore vaginal and vulvar health.
+CO2 laser treatment, performed by a certified practitioner, is a non-hormonal option to treat vaginal atrophy.
+It can restore vaginal and vulvar health by promoting collagen production, increasing lubrication and reducing pain.
 It may also help you have more pleasurable sexual activity.

 Hormonal Treatments